VITUS Private Clinic

 Minimally invasive and bone sparing

 For bone metastases caused by prostate cancer, patients are usually treated with hormone deprivation therapy (ADT androgen deprivation therapy).
 However, this does not destroy the bone metastases, but only suppresses them, in most cases for 2 – 3 years.
 After that, the metastases continue to grow.
-Irradiation of bone metastases destroys not only the bone structure but also the blood-forming bone marrow and can lead to significant side effects such as a deficiency of red and white blood cells with an increased risk of infection.
+Irradiation of bone matastases destroys not only the bone structure but also the blood-forming bone marrow and can lead to significant side effects such as a deficiency of red and white blood cells with an increased risk of infection.

 Gentle treatment of bone metastasis is possible with the help of the so-called electro-chemotherapy.
 In this procedure, as in IRE, electrodes are inserted into the bone metastases.
 Instead of directly destroying the cells with current surges as in IRE, ECT uses gentler electrical pulses to create pores in the cell membranes.
 If the cell toxin bleomycin is administered at the same time, this preferentially penetrates the cells opened by electroporation and kills them.
 Cells outside the electroporation field take up the chemotherapeutic agent only poorly and are not or only slightly damaged.
 Little to no damage is done to the bone structure in this type of treatment for bone metastases.
-In particular, complete healing of the boil is possible after the destruction of the metastasis(es), which is not the case with radiotherapy to the bone.
+In particular, complete healing of the boil is possible after destruction of the metastasis(es), which is not the case with radiotherapy to the bone.

 Other tumor mass reduction procedures